uberblah/software-quality/content/standards/design-template.md

 ### Functional Requirements

 {{< hint danger >}}
-Write a numbered bulleted list of "requirements".
+Write a numbered list of "requirements".
 These are concrete, measurable goals you can easily see if you've reached or not.
 These have to be done for the project to be considered done.